|West Country Railway Archives|

 On the outskirts of Barnstaple, about a quarter of a mile from the Town station, the L&BR had their locomotive and carriage works at Pilton Yard (also known as Pilton Bridge or just Pilton).
 A signal-box and passing-loop were provided here and these form the subject of a separate page in RailWest.

 A prominent feature on the line was Chelfham viaduct, the largest structure on a narrow-gauge railway in the UK.
-This viaduct still stands and was restored extensively in 2000 - hopefully it will carry trains again one day.
+This viaduct still stands and was restored extensively in 2000.

 The railway started its services with three Manning Wardle 2-6-2T locomotives, named 'Yeo' 'Exe' and 'Taw' after local rivers, but shortly after opening a fourth locomotive 'Lyn' was purchased.
 Because of supply problems at Manning Wardle this locomotive was a 2-4-2T bought instead from Baldwin in America.
 In later years the Southern Railway ordered a fifth engine 'Lew' from Manning Wardle and this was similar to the original three engines.
 The passenger and goods rolling-stock were of distinctive designs and all the original stock was built by the Bristol Wagon and Carriage Works Company.
 In later years a few vehicles were built by the L&BR themselves at Pilton, including Brake Van No 23, and in 1927 the Southern Railway purchased more goods stock from J&F Howard Ltd of Bedford.
 Click here to see a picture of Brake Van No 23 nearing completion of restoration in 2003.